rgowin/hello-world/README.md

 # hello-world
 This is the first repository entry that I have made.
-I am going through the steps much the same wya I learned how to use SVN
+I am going through the steps much the same way I learned how to use SVN